Spatial Disorientation in Flying: Understanding Causes, Types, and Prevention

 How to Study to Become a Pilot

-Recipe for Success: How to Study to Become a Pilot Coordinating my hands and feet while manipulating the flight controls, rudder pedals, and at the same time focusing on flying the airplane was a big challenge.
+Coordinating my hands and feet while manipulating the flight controls, rudder pedals, and at the same time focusing on flying the airplane was a big challenge.
 Forty years of life experiences had not prepared me for the intense focus and dexterity required while learning to fly.
 My first training airplane was a tired Cessna 150 with basic analog instruments.
 In fact, we navigated with a magnetic compass and heading indicator.
 The communication radio was an old tube-style with a hand-held microphone.
 Headsets were not an option.
 The instructor had to yell guidance over the loud engine noise.
 Math was not my strength.
 Cross-country flying was a nightmare.
-I was alway … Read more
+I was alway lost as check points, headings, altitudes eluded me.
+I was … Read more

 Grumman AA1A maneuvers

-Above: Maneuverability and handling characteristics vary from aircraft to aircraft.
-Pictured here is Captain Judy Rice in her AA1A.
-Captain Judy’s Corner: Love at First Flight – Handling Characteristics Make Every Aircraft Unique Aircraft handling characteristics are important.
+Captain Judy in her AA1A (above) Maneuverability and handling characteristics vary from aircraft to aircraft.
+Aircraft handling characteristics are important.
 I initially trained in a docile Cessna 150 (C150) and a spunky Piper Tomahawk.
 I appreciated the C150’s stability and enjoyed the Tomahawk’s maneuverable handling characteristics.
 Shortly after completing my private pilot check ride, I noticed a cute little airplane practicing take-offs and landings.
 Looking to increase my experience, this looked to be a fun airplane to fly.
 I inquired at the airport office regarding this mysterious airplane.
 Three pilots owned the Grumman AA1A.
-One of the owners offered a flight and mentioned it was … Read more
+One of the owners offered a flight and mentioned it was for sale.
+The AA1A’s light controls and quick responses proved love at first flight!
+Any more than a … Read more

 Once Upon a Time: Filing a Flight Plan